-All of the class-D APAs and many class-AB APAs have differential inputs and BTL outputs.
+All of the class-D APAs and many class-AB APAs have differential inputs and bridge-tied load (BTL) outputs.
 Differential inputs have two input pins per channel and amplify the difference in voltage between the pins.
 Differential inputs reduce the common-mode noise and distortion of the input circuit.
 BTL is a term commonly used in audio to describe differential outputs.
 BTL outputs have two output pins providing voltages that are 180 degrees out of phase.
 The load is connected between these pins.
-This has the added benefits of quadrupling the output power to the load and eliminating a dc blocking capacitor.
+BTL configuration has the added benefits of quadrupling the output power to the load and eliminating a dc blocking capacitor.

-A block diagram of the measurement circuit is shown in Figure 34.
+A block diagram of the measurement circuit is shown in Figure 35.
 The differential input is a balanced input, meaning the positive (+) and negative (-) pins have the same impedance to ground.
 Similarly, the BTL output equates to a balanced output.

-Figure 34.
+Figure 35.
 Differential Input, BTL Output Measurement Circuit